zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

 published: false
 author:
 blog-image:
-intro: Writing the same long command can be the most annoying thing when working in terminal.
+intro: Writing the same long command can be the most annoying thing when working in the terminal.
 Especially to those of us used to touches and GUIs(Graphical user interfaces).
-Its true most of us dont really like terminal.While it hardly a solution to most of our complaints we can simplify some of them.
+Its true most of us don't like terminal.
+While it hardly a solution to most of our complaints we can simplify some of them.
 ---

 {{page.intro}}

 ## Introduction
-Lets look at same commands below
+Let's look at some commands below
 ```
 docker-compose up
 sudo apt-get update
 npm install --save axious
 ```
-Every developer, Sysadmin and DevOps Enginner interact with these command in their day to day work.
-Its tiresomer to write these command every time we need them.
+Every Developer, Sysadmin and DevOps Engineer interact with these commands in their day to day work.
+It's tiresome to write these commands every time we need them.
 Is there a simple way?.

-What if i tell you can use
+What if I tell you can use
 ```
 nis axious
 ```